Universal quantification makes automatic structures hard to decide: Emptiness after universal projection is -hard

 \subsection{Word encoding of tilings}

-Here, we provide $\Sigma_\I$ and an encoding $\enc{}\colon \T^{\star \times 2^n} \to \Sigma_\I^*$.
-Then we define $L_\I$ as an intersection of six conditions, and prove \cref{lem:correct-encodings-design-choice} by showing that it coincides with the language of encodings of valid tilings.
+Here, we provide $\Sigma_\I$ and an encoding $\enc{}\colon \cT^{\star \times 2^n} \to \Sigma_\I^*$.
+Then we define $L_\I$ as an intersection of six languages, and prove \cref{lem:correct-encodings-design-choice} by showing that it coincides with the language of encodings of valid tilings.